Walloons

-Walloons (/wɒˈluːnz/ WOL-oonz; Wallons /fr/; Walons) are a Gallo-Romance ethnic group native to Wallonia, Belgium.
+Walloons (/wɒˈluːnz/ WOL-oonz; Wallons /fr/; Walons; Walen) are a Gallo-Romance ethnic group native to the Wallonia region of Belgium.
 Walloons primarily speak langues d'oïl such as Belgian French, Picard and Walloon.
 Walloons are primarily Roman Catholic, with a historical minority of Protestantism which dates back to the Reformation era.

 In modern Belgium, Walloons are, by law, termed a "distinctive linguistic and ethnic community" within the country, as are the neighbouring Flemish, a Dutch (Germanic) speaking community.

 When understood as a regional identification, the ethnonym is also extended to refer to the inhabitants of the Walloon region in general, regardless of ethnicity or ancestry.